ngs-lang/ngs/readme.md

 The problem with outdated shells looks pretty clear: they were made with one kind of tasks in mind but are used for other, bigger and more complex tasks.
 Such scripts usually look as a fight against the language and working around it much more than using it to solve the problem.

 The problem of using general purpose programming languages (Python, Ruby, Perl, Go) is not so obvious.
 Domain-specific language makes your life much easier when solving the tasks that the language was built for.
 Of course you can write to a file in any language but probably not as easy as `echo something >my_file`.
 You can run a program but it's probably won't be a simple `ls`.
-The scripts that I've seen (and written in Python and Ruby) look too verbose.
+The scripts that I've seen (and written in Python and Ruby) look too verbose and show unnecessary effort.
 Such scripts do not look an optimal solution (at the very least).

 Vision
 ======